ShreshthaAggarwal155/eLitmus_Project/README.md

 # eLitmus_Project
- A simple game made for elitmus project.
+ A fun game made for elitmus project in flutter.